I have spent a lot of time thinking about cars, dreaming about cars and, in fact, working on cars. My hands and pockets bear the scars.

 My next venture into car purchase was brought about through a friend, Jolyon Wilson, whom we were visiting in White River.
 In the heady days of the 1970’s youth counter-revolution and search for alternative lifestyles there was an incredible nexus of elevated living around White River in Eastern Transvaal, now Mpumulanga.
 There was a flourishing colony of artists and craftsmen.
 Jolyon found me a VW Kombi 1600 for the sum of R600.
 He and some friends painted it yellow and it became a faithful and iconic symbol in our lives.

 It is a bit galling to see what astronomical prices these Kombis are fetching.
 Mine was the original split-screen version, not the Brazilian made version which had an extra window at the rear.
 My school pupils at Queensburgh Boys High began calling it the ‘Bread Bin’.
+The front windows slid sideways and had a catch to secure them.

 I became well acquainted with the VW 1600 motor which could be removed with 4 nuts.
 I would balance the engine on a single jack under the sump and push the body forward.
 With a bit of luck but usually with some muscle grunt the drive shaft would slide out and the engine was out.
 It was customary to have the sub-assembly refurbished, there were firms that specialised in doing just that, and you could reassemble the whole thing in one weekend.
 I did that twice with the Kombi and with other Beetles in subsequent years.